 Many married couples still vouch for individual insurance policies.
 These are the most standard and common form of life insurance and can be divided into two categories: term and permanent.

-Term life insurance is more affordable.
-It promises to a pay set amount if you pass while the term is in session.
+Term Life Insurance is more affordable.
+It promises to pay a set amount if you pass while the term is in session.
 You can decide with an insurance agent how much the payout will be and how long you'd like the term to last.
 In this way, there's a lot of flexibility to a term insurance policy, which is why many couples prefer it.

-Permanent life insurance, on the other hand, is exactly what the name implies.
+Permanent Life Insurance, on the other hand, is exactly what the name implies.
 This policy lasts your entire life and builds cash value over time.
 It is more expensive than term insurance, but obviously will be with you no matter what.